Code Branching Definition — What Is a Branch?

 What Is Merging?

-Branching creates a relationship between the branch and the codeline the branch originated from.
+Software branching creates a relationship between the branch and the codeline the branch originated from.
 As a developer is working their own branch, other people may also be submitting changes to the related codeline.

 It is a best practice to merge these changes from the related codeline into the working branch frequently.
 Merging new changes into the branch helps decrease the likelihood and complexity of a merge conflict.
 Your motto should be “merge early, merge often.”